copyright

 Definition of a CMO

-• in the business of collectively managing the use of content (i.e. copyright works or protected performances;
+• is in the business of collectively managing the use of content (i.e., copyright works or protected performances);

-• made or given by different creators (i.e. authors, makers, publishers or performers) who are unrelated to the entity;
+• manages that content for different creators (i.e., authors, makers, publishers or performers) who are unrelated to the entity;

-• as the rights owner or with the rights owner’s authority, for the collective benefit of those creators or rights owners; and
+• manages that content as the rights owner or with the authority of the rights owners, for the collective benefit of those creators or rights owners; and

-• which offers one or more tariff schemes to the public in Singapore.
+• offers one or more tariff schemes to the public in Singapore for that content.

 An entity that meets all of the above criteria is a CMO, regardless of:

-• its corporate structure (e.g., whether it is a corporate or incorporate entity);
+• its corporate structure (e.g., whether it is a corporate or unincorporate entity);

 • whether its collective management business is for profit or its sole or main business; and